osstekz/vala-code-web/index.md

 - Extension load and analysis times
 - Whether you have disabled some settings (such as showing TODOs in Problems Window or Closing Labels)
 - Frequency of use of features like Hot Reload, Hot Restart and Open Observatory
-- Crashes in the Dart analysis server
+- Crashes in the Vala analysis server

-Reporting can be disabled via the [`vala.allowAnalytics` setting](/docs/settings/#dartallowanalytics).
+Reporting can be disabled via the [`vala.code.allowAnalytics` setting](/docs/settings/#vala.code.allowanalytics).

 ## Release Notes